wickett/lambhack/README.md

 go get github.com/wickett/lambhack
 ```

-In case you are new to golang, this clones the prohect to `$GOPATH/src/github.com/wickett/lambhack`
+In case you are new to golang, this clones the project to `$GOPATH/src/github.com/wickett/lambhack`

 Now you need to setup your AWS user and local credentials.
 I recommend setting up creds in `.aws/credentials` and using a profile called sparta with limited perms.